matthew-tfs/mjcb.io/content/blog/00040-my-year-in-review-2021.md

 ## 2022 Goals ##

-During the pandemic I purchased a lot of "retro" computers and devices off eBay and Kijiji that I wanted to do restoration on just for something to do during the various lockdowns.
+During the pandemic I purchased a lot of retro computers and devices off eBay and Kijiji that I wanted to do restoration on just for something to do during the various lockdowns.
 I wanted to collect a lot of the computers and devices that I had back in the early 2000's as I had gotten rid of them over the years for various reasons, and I guess I was feeling nostalgic.
 Window shopping on eBay while watching Netflix is never a good idea.
 I'm not really planning on making any posts on them as it isn't really that interesting (go to YouTube for things like that), but I may make a post on one of them.

 I am planning on updating my website for [Ten Fifteen Solutions](https://tenfifteen.ca/) which I launched several years ago.
 My recent migration to Hugo and Netlify showed me how easy it is, and the website is in desperate need of an update, so I am going to work on that over the next few weeks.
 It is also the last website I run that uses WordPress, so I am highly motivated to get rid of it.